Time To Say Goodbye To Thor Industries (NYSE:THO)

 Conclusion

-I think there’s much to like about this business, especially at a time when the demand for on the road outdoor leisure is relatively high.
-In addition, I like the fact that the company has a history of strong growth, and the fact that they’ve treated shareholders very well in the form of ever increasing dividend payments.
-I don’t like the debt level, obviously, but I see no immediate danger from it.
-That said, investors don’t buy companies, they buy stocks in those companies and the stocks are often poor proxies for the relative health of the individual firm.
-Shares can be very pessimistically priced, at which point they’re a great investment.
+I think there's much to like about this business, especially at a time when the demand for on the road outdoor leisure is relatively high.
+In addition, I like the fact that the company has a history of strong growth and the fact that they've treated shareholders very well in the form of ever-increasing dividend payments.
+I don't like the debt level, obviously, but I see no immediate danger from it.
+That said, investors don't buy companies, they buy stocks in those companies and the stocks are often poor proxies for the relative health of the individual firm.
+Shares can be very pessimistically priced, at which point they're a great investment.
 Shares can be optimistically priced, at which point they offer poor returns and higher levels of risk in my view.
 At the moment, shares of Thor are priced excessively optimistically, and I think investors would do well to avoid them at current levels.
-Just because it makes no sense to buy shares now, though, doesn’t mean investors should be forced to do nothing and wait.
-I think investors can make a very decent return by selling the puts that offer what I consider to be a “win-win” trade.
+Just because it makes no sense to buy shares now, though, doesn't mean investors should be forced to do nothing and wait.
+I think investors can make a very decent return by selling the puts that offer what I consider to be a "win-win" trade.

 Disclosure: I am/we are long THO.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.